Digital-Peak/DPDocker/code/README.md

 - **PHP**
 The code style fixer PHP project from [the symfony guys](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer) is used for code style checks and fixes for PHP files.
 The rules are defined in the file in the file /code/config/.php-cs-fixer.php.
 When the extension has a .php-cs-fixer.php file in the root folder, then this one will taken, instead of the default one.
 - **Javascript**
 [Eslint](https://eslint.org) is used for code style checks of Javascript files.
-The rules are defined in the file in the file /code/config/.eslintrc.js.
-When the extension has a .eslintrc.js file in the root folder, then this one will taken, instead of the default one.
+The rules are defined in the file in the file /code/config/eslint.config.mjs.
+When the extension has a eslint.config.mjs. file in the root folder, then this one will taken, instead of the default one.
 - **CSS/SCSS**
 [Stylelint](https://stylelint.io) is used for code style checks of CSS and SCSS files.
 The rules are defined in the file in the file /code/config/.stylelintrc.json.
 When the extension has a .stylelintrc.json file in the root folder, then this one will taken, instead of the default one.